Freikorps Oberland: Postwar

-After the War, in 1951, the old fighters gathered around Ernst Horadam and founded the still-existing tradition community Kameradschaft Freikorps und Bund Oberland.

-Some authors think of it is an extreme right organization.
+After the War, in 1951, the old fighters gathered around Ernst Horadam and founded the still-existing traditional community Kameradschaft Freikorps und Bund Oberland.
+Some authors regard this as an extreme right organization.
 As late as 2006, a church service took place in Schliersee to commemorate the members of the Freikorps killed in 1921.
 According to a statement of the president of Landsmannschaft Schlesien the event was regularly monitored by the State Office for the Protection of the Constitution.

-Since 2007 the commemorate became much smaller.
+The commemorate became much smaller after 2007.